REFUSALS (REFUSING A DUI CHEMICAL TEST)

 What are the penalties for a refusal?

-In court, a refusal is punished more severely that a typical DUI case.
-The law mandates additional jail time for persons who are convicted of refusing a chemical test.
-Upon the conviction of a first offense DUI with a refusal alleged, the driver will face 48 hours of jail.
-A second offense DUI with refusal is punished by 96 hours of jail.
-A third offense DUI with refusal will serve 10 days in jail.
+In court, a refusal may be punished more severely that a typical DUI case.
+In addition to the penalty that the DUI itself carries, persons who refuse a chemical test after arrest face additional potential penalties that can add to a DUI sentence.
+Upon the conviction of a first offense DUI with a refusal alleged, the driver may face an additional 48 hours of jail.
+A second offense DUI with refusal may be punished by an additional 96 hours of jail.
+A third offense DUI with refusal may result in an additional 10 days in jail to the penalty associated with the third offense DUI.